LarryMatrix/coronavirus-tracker/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.javabrains.coronavirus-tracker' is invalid and this project uses 'io.javabrains.coronavirustracker' instead.
+* The original package name for this project is 'tz.go.moh.coronavirustracker'

 # Getting Started